 Like AWS and Azure, Google provides a compute IaaS offering -- Google Compute Engine -- which offers predefined and custom machine types.
 Google also has storage services, such as the following:

 - Google Cloud Storage

 - Google Cloud Filestore

 - Google Persistent Disk

-Google's PaaS platform, App Engine, is similar to Azure App Service in that it supports the development and deployment of applications written in a variety of languages and frameworks.
-It also features a variety of deployment tools and approaches, including:
+Google's main PaaS platform, App Engine, is similar to Azure App Service in that it supports the development and deployment of applications written in a variety of languages and frameworks.
+It also features a variety of deployment tools and approaches, including the following:

-- A standard environment for sandbox deployments, certain specific source codes, low-cost apps and rapid, spikey scaling demands.
+- a standard environment for sandbox deployments, certain specific source codes, low-cost apps and rapid, spike-filled scaling demands; and

-- A flexible environment for containerized apps run on Compute Engine or apps that rely on the Compute Engine network, apps with steady traffic, custom runtimes and apps that rely on frameworks with native code.
+- a flexible environment for containerized apps run on Google Compute Engine, apps that rely on the Compute Engine network, as well as those with steady traffic, custom runtimes and a reliance on frameworks with native code.

 Developers can also combine the standard and flexible environments in App Engine as needed.
 Because of these options, App Engine has more flexibility than Azure App Service overall.